Species Introduction

 ✓ Expert Tip

-Rinse any new substrate thoroughly before adding it to your aquarium to remove dust and debris, which can cloud the water.
+Rinse the substrate thoroughly before adding it to the tank to remove any dust or debris that could cloud the water.

 Q: What behavioural patterns should I expect from Platy fish?